WHITE RIVER JUNCTION, VT. SEPTEMBER 19, 2018

-The term "quinism" may seem new, but no doubt the symptoms of poisoning by mefloquine and related quinoline drugs are all too familiar: Tinnitus.
+The term "quinism" may seem new, but no doubt the symptoms of poisoning by mefloquine, tafenoquine, and related quinoline drugs are all too familiar: Tinnitus.
 Dizziness.
 Vertigo.
 Paresthesias.
 Visual disturbances.
+Gastroesophageal and intestinal problems.
 Nightmares.
 Insomnia.
 Anxiety.
 Cognitive dysfunction.
 Depression.
 Personality change.
 Suicidal thoughts.

 These symptoms are not 'side effects'.
-They are symptoms of poisoning by a class of drug that is neurotoxic and that injures the brain.
+They are symptoms of poisoning by a class of drug that is neurotoxic and that injures the brain and brainstem.
 Poisoning that causes a disease.

 This disease has a name.
 The disease is chronic quinoline encephalopathy — also known as neuropsychiatric quinism.

 Please take a moment to sign up for our mailing list.
 In the coming weeks, you will begin to receive regular updates from the foundation.
 You will also learn about how to get involved and support the foundation's activities.
-The foundation is proud to be listed as a registered charity in the PayPal Giving Fund and the Facebook donor-advised fund.
+The foundation is proud to be listed as a registered charity in the PayPal Giving Fund, on Amazon Smile, and in the Facebook donor-advised fund.
 You can also read more about the foundation’s charitable activities by reviewing our listing on Guidestar.

 On behalf of The Quinism Foundation, I thank you in advance for your support.
 I am confident that together, we can make a difference in the fight against quinism.
 I hope that you will join us.